CHToken/grpc-sniperv2.0/README.md

 With this tool, you can snipe faster on the next block on new token detection.
 This tool uses WebSocket and gRPC.
 For optimal performance, we recommend using a staked RPC for faster transaction execution.
 You can get one from [this Discord server](https://discord.gg/dQ9nmAavkB).

+Download the latest released version to enjoy trading seamlessly 🔥

 For more information or support, feel free to contact us:

 - **Discord:** [https://discord.gg/Qm4UM7jR8B](https://discord.gg/Qm4UM7jR8B)